-I'll be Back
+I'll be back.

-Now for those students above the rank of Ni Dan I think it is safe to say that a week or two away from the dojo will not make a great deal of difference to their fitness level, or to the quality of their techniques.
-This is primarily because students at this level will usually have eight to ten years of dedicated training behind them.
-For them it is just a case of being able to "switch off" and then “switch on" again after their vacation.
-Any longer than two weeks, however, and even these senior ranks will also see a need to freshen up some aspects of their karate upon their return to the dojo.
+Often those who are departing in search of adventure will pledge, "I'll be back".
+Now for those students above the rank of Shodan I think it is safe to say that a week or two away from the dojo will not make a great deal of difference to their fitness level, or to the quality of their techniques.
+This is primarily because students at this level will usually have many years of dedicated training behind them.
+For them it is just a case of being able to switch off, and then switch on again after their vacation.
+But what about everyone else?

-Remember: "In order to start where you left off, you must first get back to where you use to be".
+Remember: "In order to start where you left off, you must first get back to where you use to be."